 Pompeo, Trump's pick for secretary of state, faces tough battle for Senate confirmation

-Before he can take over the State Department, Mike Pompeo, President Trump’s pick for secretary of state, will have to face a confirmation hearing in the Senate that is sure to be an uphill climb.
+Before he can take over the State Department, Mike Pompeo, President Trump’s pick for secretary of state, needs to contend with rare opposition from the Senate panel that is supposed to consider his nomination.

-While he was confirmed to lead the CIA with a 66-32 vote last year, Pompeo faces new challenges ahead of Monday's hearing, with lawmakers decrying a “lack of diplomacy” they say is needed to act as the nation’s top diplomat.
-Those opposed to Pompeo have pointed to his hawkish foreign policy positions and comments about minorities, particularly Muslims and gay people.
+Pompeo seemingly lacks the support for a positive vote from the Senate Foreign Relations Committee, which is set to meet Monday, as every Democrat and Republican Sen. Rand Paul have expressed opposition to him.

-Most Democrats on the Senate Foreign Relations Committee have already announced plans to oppose Pompeo next week -- sparking speculation that the panel could take the unusual step of sending the nomination to the full Senate without a favorable recommendation.
-Thus far, Delaware Sen. Chris Coons, who opposed Pompeo for CIA director, is the only Democrat who hasn’t publicly discussed his vote.
+Rather than allow an unfavorable vote on the panel, where Republicans have a one-seat majority, senators could choose not to issue a recommendation to the full Senate – which is expected to consider his nomination later this week regardless of the committee decision.

 Trump sent Pompeo to North Korea over Easter weekend to meet with the rogue nation’s leader, Kim Jong Un, according to the White House.
 Trump said on social media “a good relationship was formed” during the meeting, and the two men reportedly discussed the release of three Americans being held in the Asian nation.